 Nykode Therapeutics to present at two upcoming investor conferences in November

-/EIN News/ -- OSLO, Norway, Nov.
-07, 2022 (GLOBE NEWSWIRE) -- Nykode Therapeutics ASA (OSE: NYKD), a clinical-stage biopharmaceutical company dedicated to the discovery and development of novel immunotherapies, today announced that its Chief Executive Officer, Michael Engsig, and Chief Business Officer & Co-founder, Agnete Fredriksen, will present and host 1x1 meetings at two upcoming investor conferences in November.
+OSLO, Norway, Nov.
+07, 2022 (GLOBE NEWSWIRE) -- Nykode Therapeutics ASA NYKD, a clinical-stage biopharmaceutical company dedicated to the discovery and development of novel immunotherapies, today announced that its Chief Executive Officer, Michael Engsig, and Chief Business Officer & Co-founder, Agnete Fredriksen, will present and host 1x1 meetings at two upcoming investor conferences in November.

 Presentation Details